Try These Methods to Live a More Fulfilling Life.

 Honoring the connection between healthspan and organizing is one effective strategy for getting your life back together.

-Become accurately and tenaciously aware of how you actually spend your day.
+Become accurately and tenaciously aware of how you spend your day.

 When we feel time-constrained, it can negatively impact all areas of our lives.
 There are solutions!
 You can trick Father Time into helping you accomplish more.

-The peculiar thing about time is, that if we talk a lot about “not having enough” time, or “feeling harried,” we can actually manifest fore of the same – a frazzled lifestyle that seems to short on free time.
+The peculiar thing about time is that if we talk about“not having enough” time or “feeling harried,” we can manifest more of the same – a frazzled lifestyle that seems too short on free time.

 This is one aspect of the natural law of attraction at play in the universe:

-Have you ever noticed that people who focus on the negatives in their lives seem to perpetuate bad “luck,” while people who celebrate their successes seem to manifest a snowball effect of sometimes unbelievable triumphs?
+Have you ever noticed that people who focus on the negatives in their lives seem to perpetuate bad “luck?”
+In contrast, people celebrating their successes seem to manifest a snowball effect of sometimes unbelievable triumphs.

-Instead of focusing on lack of free time, we can focus on the free time we do have – to observe it – either when it occurs on its own, or when we schedule it into our day.
+Instead of focusing on lack of free time, we can focus on the free time we have – to observe it – either when it occurs on its own or when we schedule it into our day.